dapr/docs/best-practices/troubleshooting/profiling_debugging.md

 node-subscriber  3500          3000      node app.js  12s  2019-09-09 15:11.24  896
 ```

-Grab the DAPR PORT, and if profiling has been enabled as desribed above, you can now start using `pprof` to profile Dapr.
+Grab the DAPR PORT, and if profiling has been enabled as described above, you can now start using `pprof` to profile Dapr.
 Look at the Kubernetes examples above for some useful commands to profile Dapr.

 More info on pprof can be found [here](https://github.com/google/pprof).